 For many men and women, embarrassing acne isn’t something that ends in the later parts of the teen years, and suffering from acne can also lead to visible scars that linger.
 Scars from acne can develop from cystic acne or from picking at your skin.
 Like other scars, those from acne can last a lifetime and affect your confidence in your appearance.
 Luckily, those problematic scars can be safely and effectively treated by combining two non-surgical solutions.

-Stimulate collagen and diminish acne scars with Ultherapy and Microneedling from Laser Aesthetic Center.
+Stimulate collagen and diminish acne scars with ultrasound and microneedling treatments from Laser Aesthetic Center.

 Why You Still Have Acne Scars

 Acne scars result from inflammation in your skin’s pores, leading to a break in the walls of your follicles.
 When this type of break is minor, the skin can heal independently with no visible marks left behind.
 However, when the follicle wall is deeply broken, infectious bacteria, oils, and dead skin cells can leak into the nearby tissue.
 This creates even bigger lesions under the surface of your skin.

 Your body then attempts to repair this damage by creating new fibers of collagen.
 When too much collagen is produced, raised scars develop due to excess tissue growth during the healing process.
 In turn, if your body doesn’t produce enough collagen, you can lose tissue and develop depressed areas of scar tissue.
 These depressions can create the appearance of small indentations or holes where your skin suffered most from breakouts.

 By thoroughly examining each type of present acne scar, Laser Aesthetic Center will help you develop the best acne scar treatment plan for your individual needs.
 During your free visual acne scar evaluation, we will be looking for different acne scarring and pigmentation types.
 Once your type of scarring has been determined, we can develop an ideal treatment plan for diminishing your scars.

 Treatment Options That Really Work